 Furthermore, the state-run model also allows for stricter regulation and control over the sale of alcohol.
 The NHLC ensures that all liquor sold in their stores adheres to state laws and regulations, including age restrictions and licensing requirements.

-It's worth noting that while liquor stores are state-run, and other beverages are not included in this system.
+It's worth noting that while liquor stores are state-run, beer and other malt beverages are not included in this system.
 In New Hampshire, beer and malt beverages are sold through private retailers, such as convenience stores and supermarkets.
 However, the NHLC still has some oversight and regulatory authority over these products.

 Liquor stores in New Hampshire are operated by the state through the New Hampshire Liquor Commission.
 This state-run model allows for revenue generation, strict regulation, and a wide selection of products for consumers.
 While beer and malt beverages are not sold through the state-run system, the NHLC still has regulatory authority over these products.